 6. Can a Nest Thermostat Work Without Wi-Fi?

-The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-That being said, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.
+In short, yes.
+Your Nest Thermostat can still control temperatures even without Wi-Fi.
+At the same time, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.

 7. Can You Lock a Nest Thermostat?

-Nest has a locking feature that allows a user to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.
+Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.

 8. Adjusting a Nest Thermostat from a Phone

-You can control the Nest through your Google Home app, which is accessible on your phone as well as a computer.
+You can control the Nest through your Google Home app, accessible through your phone as well as a computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 • Download the Google Home app or, if you have an advanced model, the Nest app to your phone.

 The app also allows you to change the Nest's preset temperatures.
-From the home screen, choose Thermostat before selecting Settings.
-At this screen, select Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
+From the home screen, find your Thermostat before selecting Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
+This will display your preset Comfort, Eco and Sleep temperatures.
 Choose the appropriate setting to change the temperature for that preset.

 There are two ways you can set up a schedule on your Nest:

-• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
+• Quick Schedule: Quick Schedules are based on the national average schedule for more energy-efficient use.
 When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
-If you select this feature, it presents a preset schedule for you to customize as you wish.
-After you've made all your choices, that’s the schedule it will use.
+When choosing this option, it presents a preset schedule before letting you customize it.
+Once setup is complete, that’s the schedule it uses.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+You can then pick the day of the week that you want to add a temperature.
 After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Select Done to save changes.

 10. Setting a Temperature Range on a Nest Thermostat

 To create a custom temperature range in Eco mode, go to Settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
-You can select each and adjust them to your desired temperature.
-Once you're finished, select Done.
+The display will show any current “Heat to” and “Cool to” temperature settings.
+You can select each and make any and all adjustments.
+When complete, select Done.

-Nest thermostats can be integrated with most heating and cooling systems.
-Google, Nest's manufacturer, offers a compatibility tool that presents a few questions related to your location and current setup to see which Nest model is compatible with your system.
+A Nest Thermostat is compatible with most heating and cooling systems.
+The maker of Nest, Google, offers a compatibility tool that presents a few questions related to your location and existing setup to see which Nest model works with your system.

-If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Des Moines.
-Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Des Moines.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 Nest Thermostats come with many features designed to improve comfort while keeping costs low.
-However, you can actually turn off the smart features if you prefer to control your Nest like it's a normal thermostat.
+However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.

 You can achieve this by disabling the settings in a series of steps: